Michael Anderson (director): Early life and education

-Career

 Actor and assistant director

 Anderson appeared in two films as an actor: as Oily Boyd in Housemaster (1938); and as Marine Albert Fosdick in Noël Coward's In Which We Serve (1942).
 He joined Elstree Studios as a production runner in 1936 and became an assistant director by 1938.

 His credits as assistant director include Spy for a Day (1940), Freedom Radio (1940), Quiet Wedding (1941), Cottage to Let (1941) and Jeannie (1941).
 He was unit manager as well as actor on In Which We Serve (1942) and was assistant director on Unpublished Story (1942).

 Anderson served with the Royal Corps of Signals during the Second World War, during which time he met Peter Ustinov.
 On demobilisation, Anderson returned to the film industry working as an assistant director on Ustinov's films School for Secrets (1946) and Vice Versa (1947).
 He was also an assistant director on Fame is the Spur (1947), One Night with You (1947) and Mr. Perrin and Mr. Traill (1948).

 Director

 Anderson and Ustinov then wrote and directed a feature together, Private Angelo (1949).
+"He's an old friend of mine and we've always got each other out of difficulties," said Ustinov.

-Anderson made his solo directorial debut with a B film, Waterfront (1950) with Robert Newton.
+Anderson made his solo directorial debut with a B film, Waterfront (1950) with Robert Newton and Richard Burton.
 The Telegraph critic announced, "I can only burn my boats and prophesy that young Michael Anderson is possibly the most promising discovery since Carol Reed and David Lean."